Manhunt after 'extremist' S.Africa mosque attack - Journal du Cameroun

 South African police hunting for three men who stabbed worshippers at a mosque outside Durban said on Friday that the attackers’ motive was unknown but “elements of extremism” were involved.

+One Muslim leader said the mosque was targeted because it was a Shia place of worship that had received previous threats — exposing deep tension between South Africa’s Shia and Sunni communities.

-Three attackers killed one worshipper, reported to be an imam, and seriously injured two others after midday prayers on Thursday at a mosque in Verulam town, on the outskirts of the eastern port city.
+Three attackers killed one man by slitting his throat and injured two others after midday prayers on Thursday at the mosque in Verulam town on the outskirts of the eastern port city of Durban.

+“There are elements of extremism,” Simphiwe Mhlongo, spokesman for the Hawks police unit, told AFP.
+“It shows hatred towards the worshippers.”

+Local Islamic leader Aftab Haider said the Shia community in South Africa had been victim to a prolonged hate campaign.

 The blood-soaked victims were found lying in the forecourt of the mosque by emergency services.